JamieM-Hub/JM-Idle-Game/README.md

 # UX

-*Elements* is a very primitive clicker game with no automation, no prestige system and no player abilities.
+*Elements* is a very primitive clicker game with no automation, prestige system or player abilities.
-This was paramount when considering UX, as there are minimal game mechanics to keep players engaged.
+In the design process, it was significant that there are minimal game mechanics to keep players engaged.
 For this reason, major developmental focus was placed on the game's aesthetic and general immersion.

+The aesthetic was designed to be bold and colourful in every corner, and to get more bold and colourful as the player interacts with the game and approaches the win condition.

 ## User Stories